Learn Hindi on any device, anywhere, the best way to learn a language online. Buy Rosetta Stone Hindi.

 Because Hindi has many words borrowed from other languages, it can also have some confusing synonyms.
 For instance, the word love in Hindi has several different expressions depending on the situation: प्यार (pyar), मोहब्बत (mohabbat), प्रेम (prem) and इश्क़ (ishq).
 Learning common words and phrases in the context in which they are used will help you to feel confident you’re using the appropriate word or phrase for the setting.

 Don’t get hung up the script

 The Hindi writing script Devanagari can be particularly troublesome for language learners, but you only need to study the basics to begin to speak and understand Hindi.
-Focus on learning common words and phrases in context and practice pronunciation instead of vocabulary acquisition.
+Focus on learning common words and phrases in context and practise pronunciation instead of vocabulary acquisition.
 It’s also tempting to get mired down in grammar rules, but beyond learning gendered nouns, Hindi pronouns, and verb conjugations, you shouldn’t spend much time as a beginner struggling with Hindi grammar.

 Immerse yourself in Hindi

 Thanks to the popularity of glamorous Bollywood movies and the spicy curries of Indian cuisine, it’s easier than ever to immerse yourself in the Hindi language.
-Streaming movies in Hindi, practicing Hindi on restaurant menus, or reading books written in Hindi for advanced learners can dramatically accelerate your ability to understand and be understood in Hindi.
+Streaming movies in Hindi, practising Hindi on restaurant menus, or reading books written in Hindi for advanced learners can dramatically accelerate your ability to understand and be understood in Hindi.

-Practice speaking Hindi daily
+Practise speaking Hindi daily